Metropolitan Branch Trail: District of Columbia

+In 2027, DDOT plans to start work on the Piney Branch to Blair section: a mix of bike lanes, trails, a woonerf and neighborhood parkways.

 DC has long planned to add a ramp from the south end of the trail to street level at L Street as part of improvements to the NoMa–Gallaudet U Metro station.
 As of March 2023, the ramp was part of the project's planned Phases II-IV.

 Montgomery County

 Work was also going on in Maryland, where the trail will terminate at the Silver Spring Metro Center.

 In 2001, the Montgomery County Planning Board approved a CCT/MetBranch Trail Facility Plan, but formal planning for the trail was completed only in 2017.
 Nonetheless, some work was completed as part of other projects.
 In 2003, Montgomery College built a half-mile of mostly-paved trail from the District line along Fenton Street to its Takoma campus expansion.
 The campus expansion also included a bridge from the Takoma Park section over the railroad tracks to Jessup Blair Park in Silver Spring that opened on July 28, 2004.
 The half-mile of trail had included a short section topped with water-permeable stone dust to protect nearby tree roots, but after further evaluation indicated the trees would be unaffected, this section was paved in January 2006.

 Sections built as part of larger projects include a 100-foot section of a trail south of Ripley Street that was part of Solaire's 1150 Ripley building in 2012, a section from Colesville Road to Ripley Street in Silver Spring that opened in January and February 2013 as part of the Silver Spring Transit Center, and a 0.05-mile section of the trail alongside the Progress Place development that was completed in late 2016, but will not be opened to the public until the county finishes its trail construction work.
 The first piece built by Montgomery County not as part of some other project was a two-block section along Fenton and King Streets that was completed in June 2018.

 In 2022, another small section was completed from the stub behind Solaire's 1150 Ripley building, behind Solaire's 8200 Dixon building to the Progress Place section.
 This included a new connection to Dixon Avenue, but was not opened to the Progress Place section next door.

 In March 2024, Montgomery County started work on Phase 2A of the project in Silver Spring, which would close the remaining gaps between Dixon Avenue and Georgia Avenue (primarily around the train station) and build a new trail bridge over Georgia Avenue.
 Work is expected to be complete in fall 2025.

 As of September 2024, officials had announced no start or completion day for Phase 2B, the section along the west side of Selim Road to a new tunnel under Burlington Avenue to King Street.
 Phase 2B and 2A were originally to be done together, but in 2022 all bids on the project were rejected and the project broken into two parts.